 Summit Pathways Day

-The Vision Day was about being bold, and the Pathways Day is about being brave as we come together virtually to make decisions on how we achieve our new vision under three key themes: Business and Economy, Future of Work, and Community, Health and Wellbeing.
+The Vision Day was about being bold, and the Pathways Day was about being brave as 250 attendees came together virtually on Friday, 1 October to make decisions on how to achieve our new vision under three key themes: Business and Economy, Future of Work, and Community, Health and Wellbeing.

-Victoria Summit Pathways Day attendees will hear from past Victorian Premiers, Jeff Kennett AC, Steve Bracks AC, John Brumby AO and Ted Baillieu AO, plus a panel of eminent Victorian leaders, Steph Ryan, Deputy Leader of The Nationals, Janet Whiting AM, Chair of Visit Victoria and Rana Hussain, Diversity and Inclusion Manager at Cricket Australia.
-Our guests will share their ambitions for the state in the next 10, 20 and 30 years and their decision-making experiences in leadership.
+Victoria Summit Pathways Day attendees heard from past Victorian Premiers, Jeff Kennett AC, Steve Bracks AC, John Brumby AO and Ted Baillieu AO, plus a panel of eminent Victorian leaders, Steph Ryan, Deputy Leader of The Nationals, Janet Whiting AM, Chair of Visit Victoria and Rana Hussain, Diversity and Inclusion Manager at Cricket Australia.
+Our guest speakers shared their ambitions for the state in the next 10, 20 and 30 years and their decision-making experiences in leadership to a captivated online audience.

-The Pathways Day will empower attendees to affect change and implement your thoughts and ideas within independently moderated breakout sessions featuring members of the Victoria Summit 2021 Reference Group and Working Groups.
+The Pathways Day empowered attendees to affect change and implement thoughts and ideas within independently moderated breakout sessions featuring members of the Victoria Summit 2021 Reference Group and Working Groups.

 The Hon.
 Jeffrey Kennett AC was an Officer in the Royal Australian Regiment, serving at home and overseas.